Free SEO Tools Every Small Business Actually Needs

 GA4 is different from the old Universal Analytics.
 More complex in some ways, simpler in others.
 For small business SEO, focus on:

-- Engagement rate - replace bounce rate as your quality metric
+- Engagement rate - this replaces bounce rate as your quality metric

 - Pages per session - are people exploring your site?